 Where to Eat in New Orleans

-Café du Monde– The green and white striped awnings above this Jackson Square cafe, open 24 hours a day, is known for two menu items: chicory cafe au lait and beignets, a fluffy French-style doughnut topped in powdered sugar.
+Café du Monde– The green and white striped awnings above this Jackson Square cafe, open 24 hours a day, are known for two menu items: chicory cafe au lait and beignets, a fluffy French-style doughnut topped in powdered sugar.
 800 Decatur Street, (504) 525-4544

-Juan’s Flying Burrito– This Magazine Street burrito joint had a line out the door when my friend and I arrived and we soon discovered why.
+Juan’s Flying Burrito– This Magazine Street burrito joint had a line out the door when my friend and I arrived, and we soon discovered why.
 The burritos are large enough to be two meals, but try something unusual like the Al Pastor with pineapple or the Supergreen vegetarian burrito.
 2018 Magazine Street, (504) 569-0000

 Felix’s Restaurant– While nearby Acme’s may get all the fame, Felix’s is just as good with less hype.
-The 70-year-old restaurant looks like a diner but the specialty here is oysters, particularly chargrilled.
+The 70-year-old restaurant looks like a diner, but the specialty here is oysters, particularly chargrilled.
 Other options are po boys and fried alligator bites.
 739 Iberville Street, (504) 522-4440

-Johnny’s Po-Boys– You’re spoiled for options for po boys in New Orleans, but Johnny’s are massive and can easily be shared among friends.
-You can get nearly anything put on it, from standard shrimp or oyster as well as the more unusual alligator sausage or crawfish, put on a fresh loaf of Leidenheimer French bread.
+Johnny’s Po-Boys– You’re spoiled for options for po-boys in New Orleans, but Johnny’s are massive and can easily be shared among friends.
+You can get nearly anything put on it, from standard shrimp or oyster, as well as the more unusual alligator sausage or crawfish, put on a fresh loaf of Leidenheimer French bread.
 511 Saint Louis Street, (504) 524-8129

 Compère Lapin– Grab a seat at Nina Compton’s restaurant for small plates and entrées that combine Caribbean and New Orleans flavors.
 Don’t forget cocktails, which are both classic and modern.
 535 Tchoupitoulas Street, (504) 599-2119

-Antoine’s Restaurant– Perhaps no restaurant has quite the legacy as Antoine’s, which has been a French Quarter staple for 175 years, hosting decades of sitting presidents, celebrities and even the Pope.
-Be sure to sit in one of the private rooms, which have history of various Mardi Gras krewes.
+Antoine’s Restaurant– Perhaps no restaurant has quite the legacy as Antoine’s, which has been a French Quarter staple for 175 years, hosting decades of sitting presidents, celebrities, and even the Pope.
+Be sure to sit in one of the private rooms, which have a history of various Mardi Gras krewes.
 The food is fantastic, as is the service.
 Go for lunch for only $20.
 713 St. Louis Street, (504) 581 4422

 Superior Seafood & Oyster Bar– Head to the Garden District wonderland for seafood, where you can nosh on fresh oysters, barbecue shrimp, and po boys.
 The interior is as old school as it gets, with furnishings from Paris and New Orleans.
 4338 St. Charles Avenue, (504) 293-3474